 Sponsor and status

-This bill was introduced on August 15, 1978, in a previous session of Congress, but was not enacted.
+This bill was introduced on August 15, 1978, in a previous session of Congress, but it did not receive a vote.

 Representative for Wisconsin's 6th congressional district

 Aug 15, 1978

 Bills and resolutions are referred to committees which debate the bill before possibly sending it on to the whole chamber.